ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 *   (5) Read [The Log: What every software engineer should know about real-time data's unifying abstraction](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)
 *   (10) Read a bit about Nginx's architecture ([link](https://www.aosabook.org/en/nginx.html))

-Here are some TODO items that do not fit in the above categories:
+Do not fit in the above categories (**miscellaneous**):
 *   (10) Go through the [TripleByte](https://triplebyte.com/) interviewing process
 *   (10) SQL review (JOINs especially)
 *   (7) Fearless salary negotiations ([Amazon link](https://www.amazon.com/Fearless-Salary-Negotiation-step-step/dp/0692568689/))
     *   Read fearless salary negotiation free sample
     *   Read fearless salary negotiation book

 Finally, what I **did not do** (the items left on my giant TODO list basically).
-I will never know if these would have been useful to do or not...but here's the list
+I will never know if these would have been useful to do or not...but here they are anyway:
-anyway:

 *   Complete [this sysadmin focused quizz](https://github.com/trimstray/test-your-sysadmin-skills#simple-questions)
 *   How to deal with nested state problems with Redux?